framegrabber/audible-list-extractor-bookmarklets/README.md

-# Audible Wishlist Extractor Bookmarklet
+# Audible List Extractor Bookmarklets

-Extracts titles, authors, and links from your Audible wishlist page and formats them for spreadsheet import.
+Extracts titles, authors, and links from your Audible library and wishlist pages and formats them for spreadsheet import.

 ## Setup
-1. Create a new bookmark
-2. Name it "Extract Audible Wishlist"
-3. Paste the code below as the bookmark URL
+Download the bookmark file and add them to your browser bookmarks via the browser's bookmark manager import.

 ## Usage
-1. Navigate to your Audible wishlist page
+1. Navigate to your Audible library or wishlist page
-2. Click the bookmark
+2. Click the corresponding bookmarklet
 3. Data is automatically copied to clipboard
 4. Paste into your spreadsheet (Google Sheets/Excel)